clef-initiative/clef2026.github.io/content/calls/papers.md

 Papers should be submitted in PDF format via EasyChair.

 * Submit the methodology/restricted version to the "Conference → Methodology Part" track.
 * Submit the experimental/complete version to the "Conference → Experimental Part" track.
+Please add the prefix `[Exp]` to the paper title.
 * Submit the Past, Present, Future papers to “Conference → Past, Present, Future” track.
 * Submit the best of CLEF 2025 Labs papers to the "Conference → Best of CLEF 2025 Labs" track.